 For Microsoft Edge, I use the Refreshless auto-refresh extension for auto-refreshing.
 Like the extension for Chrome, the Refreshless extension is the most ideal, non-scammy add-on for Edge.

-button on the right. - Hit on Add extension on the pop-up to confirm the installation.
+button on the right of the open page. - Hit on Add extension on the pop-up to confirm the installation.

-- Click on the Refreshless logo on the extensions menu to open up its configuration settings.
+- Click the Refreshless logo on the extensions menu to open its configuration settings.

 - Then, toggle on the Refresh Automatically option.